Wood bison: Description

 The wood bison is potentially more primitive in phenotype than the plains bison (Bison bison bison), while the latter probably evolved from a mixing of Bison occidentalis and Bison antiquus.
 Existences of pure or near-pure animals preserving the original phenotypes prior to the 1920s are yet to be confirmed.

 The wood bison is larger and heavier than the plains bison, and is among the largest extant bovids, being the heaviest and longest extant terrestrial animal in North America and Siberia.
 Large males have been recorded to reach 3.35 m in body length with 95 cm tails, 201 cm tall at withers, and 1179 kg in weight, but wood bison body condition measures for 31 adult wood bison weight according to age and sex.
-As a result, the average weight of five male wood bison over 8.4 years old was recorded as 513 kg, the average weight of 20 female wood bison over 5.4 years old was recorded as 487 kg, and the average weight of five female wood bison over 6.6 years old was recorded as 443 kg. making it morphologically more similar to at least one of the chronological subspecies of ancestral steppe bisons (Bison priscus sp.) and Bison occidentalis.
+As a result, the average weight of five male wood bison over 8.4 years old was recorded as 513 kg, the average weight of 20 female wood bison over 5.4 years old was recorded as 487 kg, and the average weight of five female wood bison over 6.6 years old was recorded as 443 kg. making it morphologically more similar to at least one of the chronological subspecies of ancestral steppe bison (Bison priscus sp.) and Bison occidentalis.

 The peak of the wood bison's shoulder hump sits anterior to the forelegs, while the plains bison's shoulder hump is located directly above the forelegs.
 Wood bison also have larger horn cores, darker and woollier hair, and less hair on their forelegs, with smaller and more pointed beards.
 Plains bison are capable of running faster, reaching up to 40 mph, and longer than bison living in the forests and mountains.